Choose Your Own Adventure

 Channel Islands National Park

 Channel Islands National Park preserves the natural beauty and rich history of California’s Channel Islands.
-This national park include five of the eight Channel Islands.
+This national park includes five of the eight Channel Islands.

 Death Valley National Park